shanimal08/tari-dot-com/_lessons/06_tari_comms_i.md

 Every connection needs to start somewhere, and in the `tari_comms` crate it starts with the `Transport` trait.
 This trait is an abstraction of the different methods that exist to transfer data between nodes.
 It exposes two functions, namely `listen` and `dial`.
 Both of these functions take a single multi-address argument.

-Every implementer of this trait needs to provide the code required to connect to (called `dial` to remind you to phone your grandmother) or to listen on the given address.
+Every implementation of this trait needs to provide the code required to
+* connect to an address (it's called `dial` to remind you to phone your grandmother)
+* listen on the given address.

 Of course, not every kind of address is supported by every transport and the transport will error if given an address it does not know how to deal with.
-This is ok and part of the `Transport` contract.
+This is ok and part of the
+`Transport` contract.

 The following `Transport` implementations are provided: